Jakub-Kapusta/dotfiles-and-settings/README.md

-# Personal dotfiles, settings, boilerplates, and snippets.
+# Personal dotfiles, settings, boilerplates, and snippets

 ## bash_building_blocks

 The definitions in the following files can be used by copy-pasting into you sript, or sourcing them.

 - [aliases_and_exports](./bash_building_blocks/aliases_and_exports): Personal aliases end exports.